GaloisInc/mctrace/docs/README-release.md

  - The binaries run in Linux userspace for their respective architectures.
 Future work will involve supporting "bare-metal" PowerPC programs.
- - The only DTrace built-in variables currently supported are `timestamp` and `ucaller`.
+ - Currently, MCTrace support the following built-ins: `timestamp`, `ucaller` and `arg0`.
 MCTrace also supports an explicit `send` action of the form:
    `send(<numeric channel id>)`; invoking `send` will result in an invocation of the `platform_send` function in the Platform API with that channel id and the global data store.
-Future work will include support for the `arg0` variable and the `copy` subroutine.
+It also supports a `copyint32(<address>)` routine that returns the 32-bit value from the specified location.

+   *Limitations*: in the current implementation, `arg0` always returns a 32-bit value (on both PowerPC and x86-64 platforms).
+Similarly, `copyint32` takes a 32-bit address as its input on both platforms (and returns a 32-bit value).
+As a result, these work best on the PowerPC 32-bit platform.
+A future version will update these to work better on the x86-64 platform.
  - Platform API implementations are subject to the following
    restrictions:
    - Functions in the Platform API implementation must be self-contained